Economy of Africa: Future

 Africa's economy—with expanding trade, English language skills (official in many Sub-Saharan countries), improving literacy and education, availability of splendid resources and cheaper labour force—is expected to continue to perform better into the future.
 Trade between Africa and China stood at US$166 billion in 2011.

 Africa will only experience a "demographic dividend" by 2035, when its young and growing labour force will have fewer children and retired people as dependents as a proportion of the population, making it more demographically comparable to the US and Europe.
 It is becoming a more educated labour force, with nearly half expected to have some secondary-level education by 2020.
 A consumer class is also emerging in Africa and is expected to keep booming.
 Africa has around 90 million people with household incomes exceeding $5,000, meaning that they can direct more than half of their income towards discretionary spending rather than necessities.
 This number could reach a projected 128 million by 2020.

-During the President of the United States Barack Obama's visit to Africa in July 2013, he announced a US$7 billion plan to further develop infrastructure and work more intensively with African heads of state.
-A new program named Trade Africa, designed to boost trade within the continent as well as between Africa and the U.S., was also unveiled by Obama.
+During US President Barack Obama's visit to Africa in July 2013, he announced a US$7 billion plan to further develop infrastructure and work more intensively with African heads of state.
+A new program named Trade Africa, designed to boost trade within the continent as well as between Africa and the US, was also unveiled by Obama.

 With the introduction of the new economic growth and development plan introduced by the African Union members about 27 of its members who average some of the most developing economies of the continent will further boost economic social and political integration of the continent.
 The African Continental Free Trade Area will boost business activities between member states and within the continent.
 This will further reduce too much reliance on importation of finished products and raw materials in to the continent.

 The gap between rich and poor countries is predicted to continue to grow over the coming decades.

 Entrepreneurship

-Entrepreneurship is a key to growth.
+Entrepreneurship is key to growth.
 Governments will need to ensure business friendly regulatory environments in order to help foster innovation.
 In 2019, venture capital startup funding grew to 1.3 billion dollars, increasing rapidly.
 The causes are as of yet unclear, but education is certainly a factor.

+Climate change

 Causes of the economic underdevelopment over the years

 The seemingly intractable nature of Africa's poverty has led to debate concerning its root causes.
 Endemic warfare and unrest, widespread corruption, and despotic regimes are both causes and effects of the continued economic problems.
 The decolonization of Africa was fraught with instability aggravated by cold war conflict.
 Since the mid-20th century, the Cold War and increased corruption, poor governance, disease and despotism have also contributed to Africa's poor economy.

 According to The Economist, the most important factors are government corruption, political instability, socialist economics, and protectionist trade policy.